 - Prepare your turkey for brining by thawing it, removing the giblets and neck, and rinsing it inside and out.

-- In a large pot, combine 10 cups of cold water, kosher salt, brown sugar, black peppercorns, and whole garlic cloves in a large pot.
-Stir well.1 cup kosher salt, ½ cup brown sugar, 1 tablespoon whole black peppercorns, 6 whole garlic cloves, 10 cups cold water
+- In a large pot, combine 10 cups of cold water, 1 cup kosher salt, ½ cup brown sugar, 1 tablespoon black peppercorns, and 6 whole garlic cloves.
+Stir well.

 - Simmer the pot over medium heat until the sugar and salt completely dissolve.

-- Carefully peel the orange, lemon, and lime, trying not to include too much of the white pith.
-Add the peels to the pot, along with the bay leaves, fresh thyme, and fresh rosemary.3 bay leaves, 1 orange, 1 lemon, 1 lime, a sprig of fresh thyme and rosemary
+- Carefully peel an orange, lemon, and lime, trying not to include too much of the white pith.
+Add the peels to the pot, along with the bay leaves, fresh thyme, and fresh rosemary.

 - Squeeze the juice from the orange, lemon, and lime into the pot.
 Cool the brine completely.
 Add ice cubes to speed up the cooling process.
 Do not add the turkey until the water cools to below 40°F.

 - Once cooled, pour the brine into a pot or container large enough to fit your turkey but small enough to still fit inside your refrigerator.
 Add your turkey and 20 cups of very cold water.
 Top up the water to cover the turkey.
-If necessary, use a heavy plate to keep the turkey submerged in the brine.20 cups cold water
+If necessary, use a heavy plate to keep the turkey submerged in the brine.

 - Cover and refrigerate the turkey in the brine for at least 12 hours, or up to a maximum of 24 hours.
 The longer it brines the more flavorful it will be.